 This 10-part series follows Rukmini Callimachi, who covers terrorism for The New York Times, on her journey to understand ISIS.
 Every story is beautifully woven, capturing how everyday people can be persuaded into this terrorist organization.
 Callimachi, along with the series producer Andy Mills, spends countless hours and risk their lives to uncover the truth behind ISIS.

 Do you find it hard to digest American history?
 The Dollop has you covered.
 Every week, hosts and comedians Dave Anthony and Gareth Reynolds tell a story from American history that you have most likely never heard of.
 Like, did you know in 1976 a plane with 60,000 pounds of pot crashed in Yosemite?
-That’s only the beginning, you’ll laugh till you cry and learn some history in the process.
+That’s only the beginning, you’ll laugh till you cry and learn some from one of the best history podcasts.

 Three comedians get together, often with their comedian friends, and watch some of the worst movies ever made.
 It’s like Mystery Science Theater 3000 for the radio, minus the robots and the heavy focus on B movies.
 In fact, part of what’s so hilarious about How Did This Get Made? is that many of the crappy movies were intended to be blockbusters.
 Winter’s Tale, anyone?